Steering¶

 Steering is how admins teach Mention.
-You ask Mention a question, read its answer, and either accept that the answer is good or submit a correction.
+You ask Mention a question, read its answer, and accept, reject, or correct the answer.
 As you work through questions, the same view also surfaces contradictions — pairs of facts from your sources that conflict — for you to resolve.
 Both signals improve the accuracy of generated Articles, SOPs, and Q&A answers across every Audience.

 Steering is available on both web and mobile.

-• Web — Open Knowledge from the admin sidebar.
+- Web — Open Knowledge from the admin sidebar.
 The header shows what Mention is drawing on ("Drawing on N assets · M corrections").
+The correction count includes pending and corrected records only — accepted and rejected answers are cleared from the conversation once you decide them.

 The two surfaces are the same workflow on the same backend queue.
 A correction submitted on mobile shows up immediately in the web view, and vice versa.